 Yes, you need to make an appointment for both in-person and online appointments.
-You can sign up for a synchronous appointment (in-person or online) or asynchronous Written Feedback using our online scheduler.
+You can sign up for a synchronous appointment (in-person or online) or asynchronous Written Feedback using our online appointment schedule.
 If you’re having trouble, send us an email at email@example.com and we’ll help you get set up.

 How many appointments can I make per week?

 You can have up to two appointments per week across all services (for example, one online session and one Written Feedback).
 Keep in mind that you can only make one appointment per day, so we recommend planning ahead!